Federal Energy Regulatory Commission, DOE.

 15. The Commission needs to consider on a case-by-case basis any pipeline proposal to take into account a shipper's credit status in determining whether more than three months collateral can be required when shippers are bidding for available capacity on the pipeline's existing system.
 In allocating available capacity, the pipeline is generally permitted to allocate capacity to the highest valued bidder.
 A shipper's credit status may be a relevant factor in assessing of the value of its bid as compared with bids by more creditworthy shippers, and in determining the amount of collateral that a non-creditworthy shipper must provide to have its bid considered on an equivalent basis.

 16. However, the Commission is concerned that any such proposal not impede open access as well as competition and market development by reducing the pool of potential shippers that can acquire capacity.
 Any pipeline that puts forth such a proposal must ensure that its method for evaluating credit status is objective, non-discriminatory, and results in collateral requirements that are reasonably related to the risk posed by the non-creditworthy shipper.
-In addition, the pipeline will need to ensure that its proposal reasonably reflects risks associated with contract term or volumes and may need to apply a reasonable limit on the amount of collateral a non-creditworthy shipper would have to provide in order to have its bid considered equivalent to that of creditworthy bidders.
+In addition, the pipeline will need to ensure that its proposal reasonably reflects risks associated with contract term or volumes and may need to apply a reasonable limit on the amount of collateral a non-creditworthy shipper Start Printed Page 37720would have to provide in order to have its bid considered equivalent to that of creditworthy bidders.

 17. The Commission will continue its policy of permitting larger collateral requirements for construction projects.
 For new construction projects, pipelines need sufficient collateral from non-creditworthy shippers to ensure, prior to the investment of significant resources in the project, that it can protect its financial commitment to the project.
 For mainline projects, the pipeline's collateral requirement must reasonably reflect the risk of the project, particularly the risk to the pipeline of remarketing the capacity should the initial shipper default.
 Because these risks may vary depending on the specific project, no predetermined collateral amount would be appropriate for all projects.
 However, the collateral may not exceed the shipper's proportionate share of the project's cost.